-- A cut in EU investment and increased transportation costs
+- A reduction in EU investment

 - Leaving the EU Emission Trading System (EU ETS)